 Are Nature's Sway baby hammocks tested?

 At Nature's Sway, we are committed to making the highest quality and safest products we possibly can.
 So we use the best natural materials available, and we stringently test our components for strength and durability.
 What about legal safety standards or requirements?
-In New Zealand, Australia and Europe, unfortunately there are no safety standards that cover baby hammocks.
+In New Zealand and Australia unfortunately there are no safety standards that cover baby hammocks.
 The existing mandatory safety standards for cots (AS/NZS 2172), and folding cots (AS/NZS 2195) do not apply to hammocks, and the new world-first voluntary safety standard for Infant Sleep Surfaces (AS/NZS 8811.1) specifically excludes hammocks.
 This means that there are no baby beds other than full-size cots that meet a compulsory legal safety standard.
 We are currently in communication with the Ministry for Commerce and Consumer Affairs to try to get some clearer safety standards in place for baby hammocks in New Zealand.